gacarrillor/loadthemall/README.md

 # Load Them All

-This fork to apply styles to loaded layers.

 QGIS plugin that recursively loads vector and raster layers stored in a directory structure, based on several filters.

 ![Load Them All 3][2]